mihirchronicles/mihirchronicles.github.io/content/notes/finding-magic.md

 path: "/notes/finding-magic"
 ---

-A question worth exploring—where do you find your magic?
+A question worth exploring-where do you find your magic?
 Here is my list:

 1. Hiking in the mountains
 2. Walking and biking on trails surrounded by trees and water